Officialkamogelo/Card/README.md

 # card
-Creating a personal portfolio using
+Creating a basic website using
 HTML CSS